Vehicle-to-grid (V2G) technology enables electric cars to be used as (temporary) batteries, for example to power households.

 Replication : to be determined

-City-zen partner Alliander will test vehicle-to-grid technology in a demo environment in Amsterdam.
+City-zen partner Alliander tested vehicle-to-grid technology in a demo environment in Amsterdam.

 The supply of solar power is growing rapidly.
 That is great news as our daily energy demand is increasing too.
 We could however benefit even more from this growing supply if we would be able to store the generated electricity in times of overproduction.
 Electric vehicles offer great storage potential.